Alevoid/serverless-react-starter/README.md

 ## Install and Run:

-To install dependencies in all packages and run fe and sls, just run from the root folder:
+This is a monorepo: to quickly install dependencies in all packages and run fe and sls, just type from the root folder:

 ```
 yarn quickInstall && yarn start